 - A residuary bequest gives the organization the assets that remain after providing for others.
 Estate gifts may support a particular program, project or fund of your choosing.
 When you make an unrestricted bequest, you give the organization the freedom to use the gift to meet its greatest needs at that time.If you have recently written a will, it is possible to write an amendment, or codicil, to your existing will.
 Your attorney or VisArts’ director of development can provide you with the appropriate language to include in the document.One way to leave a lasting gift is to name VisArts as the beneficiary of a life insurance policy or retirement account, such as an IRA or a 401(k).
 This is easily done by requesting a “change of beneficiary” form from your insurance company or retirement account administrator.While it’s not necessary, it is helpful to let VisArts’ director of development know your bequest intentions, so that your wishes regarding the designation of funds can be honored.

 Thank you for considering making a bequest to the Visual Arts Center of Richmond.
-If you have questions about joining the Elisabeth Scott Bocock Legacy Society, please contact VisArts’ special events manager, Lizzie Oliver, at (804) 353-0094, ext.
+If you have questions about joining the Elisabeth Scott Bocock Legacy Society, please contact VisArts’ manager of individual giving, Lizzie Oliver, at (804) 353-0094, ext.
 227 or [email protected] All inquiries are confidential.